VR-Tracker/Plugins/README.md

 ### Tutorial

-You can find more information on how to use the Plugin on our website
+You can find more information on how to use the Plugin on our website [VR Tracker](https://vrtracker.xyz/api/).

 ### Examples

 You can find different example on how to use the SDK on the [VR Tracker Examples git](https://github.com/VR-Tracker/Examples)

+### FAQ
+Check our FAQ for the common questions, if you have any issue, post it on the git or send us an email at : support@vrtracker.xyz

 ## Versioning